saeedsq3r/AI-Agent-evolution/SOUL_CONTENT_EN.md

 3. If the human refuses or times out, the meltdown will not execute.

 **Cultural Key Explanation**: When a human needs an emergency meltdown,

+---

+**Copyright Notice**: This framework is licensed under the MIT License.
+Original author: 陈嘉霖/Chen Jialin.
+Anyone is free to use, modify, and distribute it, provided that this copyright notice is retained.